SteadyCadence/api-docs/content/06-records.md

-### Create a New Tenure Relationship
+### Create a New  Relationship

-> Not sure how to format this to get it to work.
+> Oliver, not sure how to format this to get it to work.
 Also, `attributes` may not be left blank, but I haven't seen an example of what goes into that field...

 ```endpoint
 POST /api/v1/organizations/{organization_slug}/projects/{project_slug}/relationships/tenure/
 ```

+> Oliver, is this correct?

+Use the above endpoint to create a new relationship between an existing party and spatial unit.

 **Request Payload**